 Do not underestimate the level of support you must provide to keep yourself safe, let alone warm, dry, and comfortable when cold and wet conditions develop in the Sierra Nevada and persists for days on end.
 Having the gear you need is only half the battle.
 Good gear is only as effective as the person using it.

 Though I am a great advocate of backpacking the High Sierra, I always urge all potential hikers to develop the proper gear, fitness, and experience necessary to deal with the hard conditions and range of harsh weather that can visit the Sierra during the Summer.
 Anyone can buy all the proper gear for a trip to the North Pole.
 Using it properly is another matter.

-Experience informs you about the proper gear selection your own personal sensitivities require for the range of conditions that your own experiences tells you can potentially experience on any given trip.
-Research can show you that the temps in the High Sierra drop to single digits during the Summer, but only experience determines what depth of insulation you will require to be comfortable and safe at these temps.
-Experience will give you the knowledge and skill to properly select and deploy gear that suits your personal needs.
-Experience is best evolved in steps.
+Experience informs us about the proper gear selection our own personal sensitivities require for the range of conditions thatyour own experiences tells us we can potentially experience on any given trip.
+Personal Research can show us that the temps in the High Sierra drop to single digits during the Summer, but only experience determines what depth of insulation you will require to be comfortable and safe at these temps.
+Experience will give us the knowledge and skill to properly select and deploy gear that suits our personal needs.
+This experience is best evolved in steps.

 If you have a base of backpacking knowledge, you have to apply and adapt your experiences to cover the range of weather conditions you can experience between Lake Tahoe and Mount Whitney.
 That is much easier than trying to develop experience on the trail.

 With good experience and good gear you can still suffer everything from blisters to ass rash, from hypothermia to heat exhaustion on to food poisoning, diarrhea, and water borne illness.
 Give yourself enough decades on the trail and you will experience everything there.

 Experience will give you the best chances of avoiding these conditions, and experience guides you to make good decisions to properly treat and minimize these conditions when they are unavoidable.